ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Musopath/2nd Level/Charming Chime.md

 	- You play a charming little chime on your instrument.
 For the duration of the psycast, all creatures within range of you are afflicted.
 	- Afflicted creatures suffer the following effects:
 		- They are [[Charmed]] by you.
+		- They have disadvantage on all perception checks.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, the radius of the range increases by 5ft.
+For every 12 psyfocus spent above the normal cost for this psycast, the radius of the range increases by 5ft.